Italy considering solar capacity cap

 But two industry sources said the government is now leaning more toward introducing a yearly cap on installed capacity.

-La Repubblica newspaper, citing the latest version of the draft decree, said the government was considering reintroducing a cap on installed capacity of 1550-1800 megawatts for 2011 and up to 2,800 megawatts in 2012.
+La Repubblica newspaper, citing the latest version of the draft decree, said the government was considering reintroducing a cap on installed capacity of 1550-1800 megawatts for 2011 and up to 2,800 megawatts in 2012 as solar capacity could reach 7,000 MW nationwide, officials warned.

-The article said incentives for solar power generation in 2011 would be cut by 25 percent immediately with an 8 percent cut in 2012.
+The article said incentives for solar power generation in 2011 would be cut by 25 percent immediately as Italy is set to cut solar incentives further in 2012.

 "I don't think the final version is ready yet.
 We are proposing for 2012 a 5 percent cut for plants under 1 megawatt and a 10 percent cut for plants over 1 megawatt," GIFI President Valerio Natalizia told Reuters.